d-wiltshire/School_District_Analysis/README.md

 Per School Summary After Removal of THS 9th Graders
 ![per school summary POST](https://user-images.githubusercontent.com/100863488/160856006-60fdec4c-4245-4fe8-8948-5db64d020481.png)

-Please note that the "average reading score" and "average math score" were not adjusted between these two calculations.

 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
   - Replacing the 9th graders' scores did not meaningfully affect Thomas High School's performance relative to the other schools.